bluecagz/blockchain-data-ingestion/README.md

 ## Features
 - **Multi-Chain Support:** Ingest data from various blockchain networks by simply updating configuration files or toggling relevant connectors.
-- **Modular Connectors:** Easily add or remove connectors for new networks or data types (e.g., blocks, transactions, token transfers).
+- **EVM Adapter (WIP):** Includes an EVM-based adapter (`EVMAdapter`) that lets you:
+  - Fetch historical blocks over a specified range.
+  - Subscribe to new blocks for real-time ingestion.
+  - Retrieve the latest block and its transactions.
-- **Scalable Architecture:** Support both batch and streaming ingestion modes for small or large data loads.
+- **Scalable Architecture:** Support both batch (historical) and streaming ingestion modes for small or large data loads.
 - **Multiple Storage Backends:** Choose between **Postgres** or **DuckDB** to persist your blockchain data.
 - **Data Validation:** Basic schema validation to ensure that ingested data is consistent and accurate.